Houdini Pro is intended for power users with high-end hardware.

 5.You may have to logoff or reboot for the change to take effect.

 You can test the availability of Large Pages with the lp command.
 Run Houdini in a command window (simply by double-clicking on the executable) and type lp followed by Enter.
-Houdini will produce a summary with the number of allocated large pages as a function of the large page size.
-This command can take several minutes on a system with lots of ram (16 GB or more), so be patient.
+Houdini will try to create large page memory blocks of increasing size and show a summary of the results.

 NUMA-awareness